 One semester's worth of monthly MBTA passes may be ordered through the Office of Student Leadership and Activities at MCB-W002.
 Through this program, students receive four monthly passes at a discount from the normal MBTA cost.
+The deadline for the Fall Semester T-pass orders is August 3rd.
 You can download an order form or order directly online.

 Get ready for Fall Orientation and Move-in Day!

 Move-in Day and the first day of Fall Orientation is Saturday, August 31st.
 Need help with your packing list?
 We've got you covered.
 Click here to see a list of suggested items to bring.